Nordstrom/vmstats/README.txt

 Requirements:
 	Sun/Oracle Java 1.6/1.7
-	Graphite 0.9.9+ (Could work with older, this is all I tested with)
+	Graphite 0.9.9+ (Could work with older, this is all I tested with) VMware vCenter/ESX - Mostly tested with 4.1 at this point, but should work with other versions

 To run:
 	copy vmstats.default.properties to vmstats.properties.